 The hotel’s decor is modern pine with swish bathrooms and superbly comfortable beds and incredible food.
 At 1368m of altitude, this snowsure resort offers early and late season snow in Austria’s largest glacier areas.

-Our tip is to request one of their refurbished rooms which face the front of the hotel.
+Our tip is to request one of their refurbished rooms, which faces the front of the hotel.
 These rooms are south-facing and offer sunshine, which streams through the floor-to-ceiling windows throughout the day.
 The decor is modern pine with swish bathrooms and superbly comfortable beds.
-This hotel encourages families and rewards little ones with fun touches like a furry bedtime chicken at turndown.
+This hotel encourages families and rewards little ones with fun touches like a furry bedtime chicken at Turndown.

 The hotel also has a great pool area with lots of bubble features, and best of all, there is a gondola shuttle that takes guests directly to and from the bottom of the main gondolas every 5 minutes or so, which means no waiting around.